suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 ### suit-parameter-unpack-info

 SUIT_Unpack_Info defines the information required for a device to interpret a packed format.
-This document defines the use of the following binary encodings: Delta, Hex, and ELF.
+This document defines the use of the following binary encodings: Intel HEX \[HEX\], Motorola S-record \[SREC\],  Executable and Linkable Format (ELF) \[ELF\], Common Object File Format (COFF) \[COFF\] and Delta encoding.

+Additional formats can be registered through the IANA-maintained registry.

 ### suit-parameter-uri